Are you investigating haunted houses? Don’t overlook the closets! They may hide some of the site’s most important secrets.

 (If you can’t watch that video, here’s a link to the related article: https://www.cbsnews.com/news/childrens-workshop-school-students-dig-up-treasures-from-closets-nyc/ )

-Until I saw this video, I never realized how many historical clues could — literally — fall through the cracks.
+You may be surprised to see how historical clues could – literally – fall through the cracks.

 If you try this (or have, in the past), I hope you’ll share results and insights.
 I’m very interested in whether this could be useful.